-Your experience begins with a quick cruise to Paddlers Inn and a full day of sea kayaking.
+Your experience begins with a quick cruise to our destination and a full day of sea kayaking.
 And two nights stay at quaint waterfront cabin accommodation.
 This accommodation combined with the adventure you seek everyday on a kayaking trip.

 Sea Kayaking on this trip will be a combination of exploring the rugged islets and clusters of island with abundant wildlife within camera range.
 You will be shuttled into this area and shuttled back to Port McNeill on the final day of your trip.

-Arrival Day: Arrival in Port McNeill is usually late in the day because of the travel distance or the plane connections to Comox Valley Airport.
-Pre-trip meeting at our shop at Suite B 455 Pioneer Drive, Port McNeill @ 7:30 pm the evening before your departure date.
-The meeting is scheduled to introduce you to your guides, check your gear, fit PFD, fit a paddle and answer any questions you might have about the trip.
-We will familiarize you with a double sea kayak and review our route on the marine chart of the area.
+Arrival Day: Arrival in Telegraph Covel is usually late in the day because of the travel distance or the plane connections to Comox Valley Airport.
+Pre-trip meeting at the common area in front of the general storel @ 7:30 pm the evening before your departure date.
+The meeting is scheduled to introduce you to your guides, check your gear, and answer any last minute questions you might have about the trip.

 We start at the dock in Port McNeills’ Harbour.
 Cruise for twenty minutes to an area where whales are frequently occupying deep water for morning feedings.
 Time will be spent taking in the morning observing whale behavior and listening to the natural sounds of wildlife.
 Often Orca and Sea Otters are in the same vicinity.
 Moving on we transit through sheltered passages on route to our morning destination.
 Arriving just short of 10 am, given a short time for moving gear then off for a day of sea kayaking with a packed lunch and snacks for short stops.
 Our destination is a small group of islands situated a moderate sea kayaking distance from the float house.
 Bring your cameras to catch some picks of a variety of wildlife that we will see daily.
 Wildlife in this area shows up as ducks, harbor seal, eagles, dolphins and porpoise.
 Morning will blend into the afternoon, lunch spots are numerous, guides choose a site based on wildlife and tide levels.
 The return to the float house will take in a different route with a look at a large sheltered area that offers spontaneous wildlife sightings.
 It is a short kayak back to base to enjoy a swim, a light dinner and a trek to see the sunset.